OuKevin/lichess-puzzle-rating-tracker-api/README.md

 # lichess-puzzle-rating-tracker-api
-API for Tracking Lichess puzzle rating per day
+Repository for storing lambdas used for lichess puzzle rating tracker